MrSinho/native-export/README.md

 #endif//cplusplus
 ```

-To reinterpret the `src_buffer` as floating point values, do:
+To reinterpret the `src_buffer` data as floating point values, do:

 ```c
 float* as_floats = (float*)src_buffer;